-The remainder of the skull was based on USNM 2673 (illustrated by Holland 1906:plate XXIII–XXV), the skull on which Marsh (1896:175–179) had primarily based his description of the skull of Diplodocus.
+The remainder of the skull was based on USNM 2673 (illustrated by Holland 1906:plates XXIII–XXV), the specimen on which Marsh (1896:175–179) had primarily based his description of the skull of Diplodocus.
 With the USNM’s permission, the Carnegie Museum made a cast of this skull, of which only the left side had been fully prepared.
-They used this to restore the missing half.
-Ironically, this skull has since been referred by Tchopp et al. (2015:228) to Galeamopus, meaning that both the fossils on which the Carnegie mount’s skull were based are now considered to belong to that genus rather than to Diplodocus.
+They used this to restore the unprepared right side.
+Ironically, this skull has since been referred by Tschopp et al. (2015:228) to Galeamopus, meaning that both fossils on which the Carnegie mount’s skull were based are now considered to belong to that genus rather than to Diplodocus.

 Holland (1906:228–230) was ahead of his time in determining the orientation of the skull as being strongly inclined relative to the cervical column.
-Citing Marsh’s (1896:175–176) observation that “the occipital condyle […] is placed nearly at right angles to the long axis of the skull”, Holland (1906:229–230) rightly observed that “to place the skull with its longer axis in a line parallel with that of the cervical vertebrae was a mechanical and anatomical impossibility [and] involves the dislocation of the neck”.
+Citing Marsh’s (1896:175–176) observation that “the occipital condyle […] is placed nearly at right angles to the long axis of the skull,” Holland (1906:229–230) rightly observed that “to place the skull with its longer axis in a line parallel with that of the cervical vertebrae was a mechanical and anatomical impossibility [and] involves the dislocation of the neck.”
 Instead he arranged for the skull of the London cast to be strongly inclined downwards.
-Yet when the Senckenberg Museum in Frankfurt, Germany opened in 1907, displaying a bas-relief half-mounted Diplodocus skeleton supplied to it by the AMNH, the skull was oriented incorrectly, with its long axis parallel to the neck (photograph in Anonymous 1907:figure 1), and it remains in this impossible posture even in a subsequent remount (see e.g. Norman 1985:188–189).
-Over a century later it is still common to see artwork of Diplodocus (and other sauropods) with their heads parallel to their necks, as for example in the cover art of Lindsay (1992) and even the silhouette on the cover of Nieuwland (2019).
+Yet when the Senckenberg Museum in Frankfurt, Germany opened in 1907, displaying a bas-relief half-mounted Diplodocus skeleton supplied to it by the AMNH, the skull was oriented incorrectly, with its long axis parallel to the neck (photograph in Anonymous 1907:figure 1), and it remains in this impossible posture even in a subsequent remount (see, e.g., Norman 1985:188–189).
+Over a century later, it is still common to see artwork of Diplodocus (and other sauropods) with their heads parallel to their necks, as for example in the cover art of Lindsay (1992) and even the silhouette on the cover of Nieuwland (2019).

-Holland (1906:246–249) also described and illustrated in detail the atlas of AMNH 969, but did not specify that it was the one used as the basis for the sculpture used in the mount — and indeed it does not appear to be, as his illustrations of the disarticulated odontoid, atlas intercentrum and neural-arch halves (figures 11–21) do not resemble the fully ossified atlas depicted in his photograph of the mounted skull and anterior neck (figure 1).
+Holland (1906:246–249) also described and illustrated in detail the atlas of AMNH 969, but did not specify that it was the one used as the basis for the sculpture used in the mount — and indeed it does not appear to be, as his illustrations of the disarticulated odontoid, atlantal intercentrum, and neural arch halves (his figures 11–21) do not resemble the fully ossified atlas depicted in his photograph of the mounted skull and anterior neck (his figure 1).
 (See below for details.)

-Holland (1906:257–264) also discussed the bone that Hatcher (1901:41) had tentatively described as a clavicle, but he was unable to reach a conclusion as to its true identity, dismissing the suggestion of Nopcsa (1905) that it was a baculum and suggesting that it could be a sternal rib.
+Holland (1906:257–264) also discussed the bone that Hatcher (1901:41) had tentatively described as a clavicle, but was unable to reach a conclusion as to its true identity, dismissing the suggestion of Nopcsa (1905) that it was a baculum and suggesting that it could instead be a sternal rib.
 A pair of sculpted clavicles based on a similar element from CM 662 were tentatively included in the BMNH cast during its mounting, and photographed (Holland 1906:figures 25–26), but were removed after a few days due to the uncertainty about their true identity (Holland 1906:263–264; see photograph in Holland 1905:plate XVIII).
-They do not seem ever to have been incorporated in the Carnegie mount, and are not present in the current mount (Figure 8).
-More recently, it has been suggested that this bone in CM 84 is an interclavicle (Tschopp and Mateus, 2012).
+They do not seem ever to have been incorporated in the Carnegie mount, and are not present in the current mount (Figure 11).
+A single putative clavicle labelled CM 84, presumably the same bone, remains in the collection area, parts of it exhibiting theropod tooth marks.
+It is the only original fossil bone of CM 84 not incorporated into the mount.
+More recently, it has been suggested that this bone, and the similar bone in CM 662, are interclavicles (Tschopp and Mateus, 2012:6–9).